TempoPlatform/tempo-sdk/readme.md

 ## Additional Information

-The maximum size for a branded game texture is 5 MB.
+The maximum size for a branded game texture is `5 MB`.

 # Tempo Minis